 Changing the Game With Dynamic Playbooks

 For years, runbooks were manual and static — often PDFs or spreadsheets that would become outdated as fast as they were produced.
 Resilient changed that five years ago.
-Our Incident Response Platform (IRP) made runbooks current, customizable and collaborative, to say nothing of how much easier it made the whole IR process.
+Our Security Orchestration, Automation, and Response (SOAR) Platform made runbooks current, customizable and collaborative, to say nothing of how much easier it made the whole IR process.

 Last week, we changed the game again with our latest innovation, Dynamic Playbooks.
 Dynamic Playbooks create powerful and agile workflows that automatically generate response plans based on incident circumstances and adapt them in real time as new information about an incident is uncovered.
 This produces smart, fast and effective responses.